WyldTaegr/Toggerbot/README.md

 - `Actions: Array of Arrays of Action{ name: String, agent: GuildMember, receiver: GuildMember}`: Organizes all actions for a single night by priority, resets every new day
 - `Counter: Number`: Counts the number of Night/Day cycles that have gone by
 - `Category: CategoryChannel`: The Discord guild category within which the game resides
-- `Announcements: TextChannel`: The Discord guild text channel where Toggerbot will make announcements as God
+- `chat: TextChannel`: The Discord guild text channel where Toggerbot will make announcements as God
 - `Origin: TextChannel`: The Discord guild text channel where the game was started
 - `Reset: Function()`: Used to end a game
 - `CheckNight: Function(Message, action: String, targets: Number)`: Checks if the command can be passed.
 Parameters: action: the name of the command targets: the number of players the command can target; returns: Array of role.objects of targets